pinecone-router/router/README.md

 ```

 > **Note**: same as inline templates and `x-if`, _only the first child element of the template will be rendered._
+> Init functions inside the template will only be run when the route changes, ie. if the params change it will not be run again.

 ### Modifiers